 How did it come together?
 For example, did you plan it out or did it define itself once you began working?

-We definitely knew we wanted to create a memorable festival jewelry piece with Swarovski crystal including feathers.
+We definitely knew we wanted to create a memorable festival jewelry piece with crystal including feathers.
 The large medallion was our focal point and we worked to get the color palette just right for the feathers.
-The hair bone pipe added a tribal effect and the clasp was architecturally designed and developed to uniquely showcase the Swarovski.
-To further accent our design abilities, we added the rugged but rich effect of the gold quartz and added the beaded Swarovski capping to kick it up a notch and show our attention to detail.
-We feel the piece showcases Swarovski and our commitment to go the extra bead and mike into the design.
+The hair bone pipe added a tribal effect and the clasp was architecturally designed and developed to uniquely showcase the crystal.
+To further accent our design abilities, we added the rugged but rich effect of the gold quartz and added the beaded crystal capping to kick it up a notch and show our attention to detail.
+We feel the piece showcases the crystal and our commitment to go the extra bead and mike into the design.

 Share Your Background

 When and how did you begin making jewelry/beading?

 Michelle began beading by picking up a book that included a bead kit with projects at an airport because she was intrigued, and never forgot the many happy hours spent creating those first pieces of jewelry.
 Both of us are self taught.
 So, Michelle really began back in the mid '90s.
 But it wasn't until she discovered Fire Mountain Gems in 2005 that we really thought of making it into a business.

 Michelle always thanks that beading book and kit back in that airport, as it really changed her life.
 Michelle has always been a craft person.
 So, she decided to take up jewelry-making herself.
 It was very easy for her.
 Natalie, on the other hand, can eye a potential piece and know what kind of findings and gemstones or beads to use but isn't as talented at making the pieces.
 Michelle has a fine eye for detail.
 We guess for some people it comes easy and some people learn techniques by books, magazines, photos or classes.
 So, don't be discouraged if you don't get it on the first try yourself.
 Turn to other resources to learn.